spotify/scio/site/src/main/paradox/extras/Sort-Merge-Bucket.md

 ## Tuning parameters for SMB transforms

+### numBuckets/numShards
 SMB reads should be more performant and less resource-intensive than regular joins or groupBys.
 However, SMB writes are more expensive than their regular counterparts, since they involve an extra group-by (bucketing) and sorting step.
 Additionally, non-SMB writes (i.e. implementations of
 @javadoc[FileBasedSink](org.apache.beam.sdk.io.FileBasedSink)) use hints from the runner to determine an optimal number of output files.
+Unfortunately, SMB doesn't have access to those runtime hints;
-With SMB, you must specify the number of buckets and shards (`numBuckets` * `numShards` = total # of files) up front.
+you must specify the number of buckets and shards as static values up front.

+In SMB, *buckets* correspond to the hashed value of the SMB key % a given power of 2.
+A record with a given key will _always_ be hashed into the same bucket.
+On the file system, buckets consist of one or more *sharded files* in which records are randomly assigned per-bundle.
+Two records with the same key may end up in different shard files within a bucket.

-- A good starting point is to look at your output data as it has been written by a non-SMB sink, and pick the closest power of 2 as your initial `numBuckets`, and set `numShards` to 1.
+- A good starting point is to look at your output data as it has been written by a non-SMB sink, and pick the closest power of 2 as your initial `numBuckets` and set `numShards` to 1.
 - If you anticipate having hot keys, try increasing `numShards` to randomly split data within a bucket.
+- `numBuckets` * `numShards` = total # of files written to disk.

+### sorterMemoryMb
 - If your job gets stuck in the sorting phase (since the `GroupByKey` and `SortValues` transforms may get fused--you can reference the @javadoc[Counter](org.apache.beam.sdk.metrics.Counter)s `SortedBucketSink-bucketsInitiatedSorting` and `SortedBucketSink-bucketsCompletedSorting`